Porvoon Energia reduces network temperatures with Gradyent

 3 min read

-Porvoon Energia is a Finnish energy company with over 2,000 properties and around 35,000 electricity customers.
-The company signed a 5-year deal with Gradyent to build a Digital Twin solution that would provide real-time optimization and reduce the risk of CAPEX expenditures, preparing the company for future integration of sustainable heating sources.
+Porvoon Energia is a Finnish energy company with over 35,000 district heating customers.
+The company signed a 5-year deal with Gradyent in 2023 to build a Digital Twin solution that will provide real-time optimisation and de-risk large investments, preparing the company for future integration of sustainable heating sources.

 Challenge

-Porvoon Energia is implementing a major investment program aimed at futureproofing the heating system.
-To achieve that, the company is decommissioning an old biomass CHP and installing a new 12 MW heat pump, with ambitions to add more decentralised sources to the network.
+Porvoon Energia is implementing a major investment program aimed at future-proofing its heating network.
+To achieve that, the company is decommissioning an old biomass CHP and installing a new 12 MW heat pump, with ambitions to add more low-carbon decentralised sources to the network.

-These adjustments will greatly enhance the system's complexity.
+The decentralisation of the Porvoo network's heat production with low temperature sustainable sources, greatly increases the system complexity.
 Porvoon Energia concluded that the current systems for scheduling source dispatch, managing temperature and pressure in the heating grid, and monitoring user performance were insufficient.

 Solution